 Meanwhile, North Boulevard Town Square and Repentance Park have continued to attract international attention, receiving multiple awards for their impact on the transformation of the city's center and ability to attract great events to downtown.
-The redesign of City Hall Plaza is underway and tentatively set for completion before the year's end.
+The redesigned City Hall Plaza opened in May of 2018 and now allows the Galvez Stage to be used from either the north or south sides.

 This downtown development surge is only possible with support from the thousands of people who live, work, and play downtown every day.
 Thank you!
-We look forward to continuing a strong 2017.
+We look forward to continuing a strong 2018.

-Davis S. Rhorer Executive Director
+Davis S. Rhorer

+Executive Director